RamonReilman/website_biodock/README.md

 - Docks selected ligand onto selected protein,
 - Returns lig.dok-file with (up to 20) possible ligand configurations, sorted from most-likely to least-likely configuration*,
 - Returns visualisation of selected ligand configurations, in which part of the protein will be visible and showing the bonds between ligand and protein,
-- User-friendly webtool interface, with options like which configurations the user wants to be visible in the visualisation, etc.
+- User-friendly webtool interface, that allows user to change settings like RMSD-value and number of docking poses, making it so that the user can tweak the output of the program.

 *This is based on the amount of kcal/mol that the ligand configuration gives when binding to a protein, the more kcal/mol, the more likely the configuration will be.